-Three hours each week are used for teacher guided activities, including lectures from experts in Protein Technologies as well as Practical activities and tutorials.
-One week includes a wet lab.
-In addition you are expected to spend a minimum of four hours per week on independent study.
+Three hours each week are used for teacher-guided activities (36 hours), including lectures from experts in protein technologies as well as tutorials and practical laboratory activities including a wet lab.
+In addition you are expected to spend a minimum of 7 hours per week of independent study (84 hours).

 Overview of Learning Resources

 A range of learning resources will be used including web-based resources, textbooks, journal articles, lecture notes and training with relevant instrumentation including mass spectrometry.

 ☒ All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Pro Vice-Chancellor (Learning & Teaching).

 The course will be assessed by individual or group projects and by theory examination.